“Children are at the centre of all we do”

 Geography curriculum Y2,3,4 Year B

-Geography curriculum Y5,6
+Geography curriculum Y5,6 Year A & Year B

 We assess children’s progress against these questions.
 The curriculum is adapted to help all pupils make good progress in geography.